-A letter was sent to the Minister of Health of the Republic of Uganda, Honourable Dr Jane Ruth Aceng.
-For the Fifth Replenishment of the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) in 2016, Republic of Uganda pledged USD 1,500,000 to the Global...
+A letter was sent Mr. Sherwin Charles, Chief Executive Officer of Nandos / Goodbye Malaria.
+For the Fifth Replenishment of the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) in 2016, Goodbye Malaria pledged USD 4 million for the 2017 – 2019...

 A letter was sent to Mr. David Sin, Chief Executive Officer of Fullerton Health.
 Fullerton Health Foundation has pledged up to SGD 25 million in cash and in-kind contributions for the Global Fund.
 The partnership between Fullerton Health Foundation and the Global...